Skip to Content

 Wood window vent lockCheck out this vent lock at Amazon [sponsored link]

-Ventilating locks are comprised of movable pins that are typically installed either on the window frame itself or just slightly above the window sash.
+Ventilating locks are comprised of movable pins that are typically installed either on the window’s frame itself or just slightly above the sash.

-If installed above the window, it prevents that said window from being opened all the way.
+If installed above the frame, it prevents it from being opened all the way.
 However, when pushed aside, this allows the window to open fully.

-These locks are common for windows that you don’t want to open all the way.
+These products are common for windows that you don’t want to open all the way.
 They are generally installed in a room that needs ventilation, such as bathrooms, basements, and other enclosed spaces.

 Swivel Action Locks

-These locks are armed with self-locking snibs or “catch” that effectively prevent a closed window from opening, securing it in the process.
+These locks are armed with self-locking snibs or “catch” that effectively prevent closed windows from opening, securing them in the process.

-A swivel action lock can work well with double-hung windows.
-In order to open a window, it just needs to be swiveled or turned from left to right, releasing the lock in the process.
+A swivel action lock can work well with double-hung designs.
+To open a window, it just needs to be swiveled or turned from left to right, releasing the lock in the process.

-These locks also typically have sensors that you can remotely monitor from your smartphone.
-So you can still keep your window’s security in check even if you happen to be away from your home.
+These products also typically have sensors you can remotely monitor from your smartphone.
+So you can keep your window’s security in check even if you are away from your home.

 Sliding Window Lock Types

-If it’s the thumbscrew type, you just need to twist a wing nut that comes along with it to open or close the window.
+If it’s the thumbscrew type, you just need to twist a wing nut that comes along with it to open or close it.
 There are also some sliding lock varieties with keyholes, further securing the window.

-A horizontal sliding window lock is one of the most commonly seen window locks across the US.
-It has sashes that can be operated by sliding the window from left to right or right to left and they’re all in a single frame.
+A horizontal sliding lock is most commonly seen in the US.
+It has sashes that can be operated by sliding it from left to right or right to left, and they’re all in a single frame.

-What’s cool about this is that both sides can be opened at the same time, which is great if you want to maximize airflow in your home.
+What’s cool about this is that both sides can be opened simultaneously, which is great if you want to maximize airflow in your home.

 Locks For Windows That Slide Up